Academic User Agreement

 - the College's sexual harassment policy;

 - all applicable software licenses.

-Reports of violations of College policies will be referred to the appropriate judicial authority as specified in each College handbook.
+Reports of violations of College policies will be referred to the appropriate judicial authority as specified in the Campus Handbook.